awatson1978/rest-api/README.md

 rest-api
 ========

 REST API for Meteor, using Iron Router.
+See the [rest-api demo app](https://github.com/awatson1978/rest-api).

 Installation
 ------------------------